Bile Duct Cancer (Cholangiocarcinoma)

-- MRI - A procedure that uses a magnet, radio waves and a computer to make a series of detailed pictures of areas inside the body.
-This procedure is also called nuclear magnetic resonance imaging (NMRI).
+A procedure that uses a magnet, radio waves and a computer to make a series of detailed pictures of areas inside the body.
+This procedure is called magnetic resonance imaging (MRI).

 If cancer is diagnosed, the doctor needs to know the stage, or extent, of the disease to determine the best treatment.
 Staging is used to find out whether the cancer has spread, and if so, to which parts of the body.
 This is done by obtaining imaging studies of areas of your body where the cancer may have spread, including your lungs, abdomen, and possibly bones.
 If your cancer spreads to the bone, visit our bone metastases page.